imPBH/ProjetSQL-B2/README.md

   city;
 ```

-Once that is done, we done all the simpliest part !
+Once that is done, we have done all the simplest part!
 Now it's getting more tricky.\
-We have to migrate data into table that use foreign keys, and so insert data from multiple tables into one new table.
+We have to migrate data into a table that uses foreign keys, and so insert data from multiple tables into one new table.

-A simple one is the new `staff` table.\
+A simple one is on the new `staff` table.\
 We only need to insert the `IdEmployee` from the new `employee_data` table into it.
-But we need to make sure the ID whe are inserting is part of the staff people !
-So we need to compare the informations that we already had from the old `staff` table between the new `employee_data`table.\
+But we need to make sure the ID we are inserting is part of the staff people !
+So we need to compare the information that we already had from the old `staff` table between the new `employee_data`table.\
-To do that we will compare all the informations that we have about one person, so we make sure we are inserting the right person into the `staff` table.\
+To do that we will compare all the information that we have about one person, so we make sure we are inserting the right person into the `staff` table.\
-We can imagine that it is possible that there is more than one person with the same name and lastname, even if the odds are low, it is still possible, that's why we compare with all the data we have.
+We can imagine that it is possible that there is more than one person with the same name and last name, even if the odds are low, it is still possible, that's why we compare with all the data we have.
 ```SQL
 INSERT INTO new.staff (IdEmployeeData)
 SELECT